bflyblue/templates/servant-typescript/server/README.md

 # How to use this template

-1. Search and replace the phrase `TEMPLATE` and replace with your project name (in lowercase with no whitespace).
+1. Rename the `TEMPLATE.cabal` file, and search and replace the phrase `TEMPLATE` and replace with your project name (in lowercase with no whitespace).

     ```sh
+      mv TEMPLATE.cabal project-name.cabal
-      sed -i 's/TEMPLATE/project-name/g' flake.nix package.json html/index.html
+      sed -i 's/TEMPLATE/project-name/g' flake.nix *.cabal
     ```

 2. Grant `direnv` permission to load `.envrc`.
-This will use `flake.nix` to make `yarn` available in your shell.
+This will use `flake.nix` to make `cabal` available in your shell.

     ```sh
       direnv allow
     ```

-3. Installing the packages in `package.json` will install the Typescript compiler `tsc`.
+3. Build and run your code during development using `cabal`.

     ```sh
-     yarn install
+      cabal run
     ```

-4. Building the project with `yarn` will compile the Typescript code in `src` and copy `css` and `html` into `dist`.
+4. Build your flake with `nix`.

     ```sh
-     yarn build
+      nix build
     ```